Beno Zephine

 Beno Zephine Azhagiri (born 17 April 1990) is an Indian diplomat who has been serving as an Indian Foreign Service (IFS) Officer since 2014.
-She is the first 100% visually challenged officer in the Indian foreign service.
+She is the first 100% visually challenged officer in the history of the Indian foreign service.

 Early life and background

-Beno Zephine Azhagiri was born on 17 April 1990 in Chennai, Tamil Nadu, India to Luke Anthony Charles, an employee of Indian Railways and Mrs Mary Padmaja, a home maker.

-She did her schooling in Little Flower Convent Higher Secondary school for the blind in Chennai, obtained under graduation in English literature from Stella Maris College, Chennai, and further did her post graduation in Loyola College, Chennai.
+Beno Zephine Azhagiri was born on 17 April 1990 in Chennai, Tamil Nadu, India, to Luke Anthony Charles, an employee of Indian Railways, and Mary Padmaja, a homemaker.
+She completed her schooling at the Little Flower Convent Higher Secondary School for the Blind in Chennai.
+She went on to obtain her undergraduate degree in English literature from Stella Maris College, Chennai (2008–2011) and subsequently earned her postgraduate degree from Loyola College, Chennai (2011–2013).